guilhermeafonsomb/instagram-react/README.md

-﻿# project-colored-byte
+﻿# project-react-instagram

-> This is a simple instagram technical challenge
+> This is a simple instagram technical challenge for a company, I liked the project and decided to publish it on my profile.

 I made this instagram to test my abilities in React.
 The main I made use use vanilla Javascript and css, have one library - Swiper.
 And I decided use Prettier and Eslint to organize my code.